 With its easy access and 15 to 20 miles of routes, Hurricane Ridge is the focus of cross-country skiing and snowshoeing in Olympic National Park.
-Though winter explorers of all abilities can enjoy the area, flat, easy, beginner ski terrain is limited to the meadows above the Hurricane Ridge Visitor Center.
+Though winter explorers of all abilities can enjoy the area, flat, easy, beginner ski terrain is limited to the meadows above the main parking area.
 Backcountry skiers can explore several slopes and bowls in the area.
 No trails are groomed or marked, however two routes use unplowed roads, which can usually be navigated.

 NOTE FOR SNOWSHOERS, WALKERS, SNOWBOARDERS AND SKIERS: Do your part to help everyone enjoy this area.
 Snowshoers, walkers and snowboarders, please stay to one side to avoid damaging the ski tracks on trails, and do not snowshoe or walk through the downhill ski area.

-The meadows above the Hurricane Ridge Visitor Center offer gentle, easy terrain for everyone and excellent views in fair weather.
+The meadows above the parking area offer gentle, easy terrain for everyone and excellent views in fair weather.
 Because the meadows are exposed to the sun and wind, they can be icy or wind packed.

 Hurricane Hill Road 1.3 mi/2.1 km one way